 The saying “like attracts like” is very true, especially when it comes to people who think that their life sucks!

-If you think life sucks, chances are you are hanging out with friends who have a negative mindset and who bring you down instead of lifting you up.
+If you think life sucks, chances are you are hanging out with friends who have a negative mindset and who are bringing you down instead of lifting you up.

 As long as you hang around with negative people, you will be doing nothing to improve your situation and could even be making it worse.

 “…when you are happy, you tend to surround yourself with other happy people.
 Your positive mood presumably insulates you from the potentially negative effects of social comparison, and you focus on enjoying the company of happy friends.
 “Psychology Today

 Find some friends who see the glass half full and who motivate you to be better and be more positive!
 You would be amazed at the difference it makes!

 Many times in life, we are stuck in a rut and it is due to the fact that we need to take action to improve ourselves.